MonishaCelestina/Assignment1/README.md

 - Go to Contact page
 - Try to submit the contact form without filling in the fields.
 - If you have successfully submitted the form, you will be redirected to another page.
+- Minimize screen to see if it fits mobile view
+  (there was a problem at first when i clicked book online as the popup appeared behind the contact form.
+  This was solved by changing the z-index)
+  - This page is designed to be compatible with mobile devices.

 Testimonial Form